-In order for the Company to advance the various planned preclinical and clinical research and development activities, its collaborative scientific research programs and pay for its overhead costs, the Company will need to raise approximately \$25,000,000.
-The Company projects an average monthly fixed overhead spend of approximately \$374,000.
+In order for the Company to advance the currently planned preclinical and clinical research and development activities, its collaborative scientific research programs and pay for its overhead costs, the Company will need to raise approximately \$15,000,000 through to the end of fiscal 2023.
+The Company projects an average monthly fixed overhead spend of approximately \$275,000.
 This amount does not include the costs related to any of the Company's third-party activities such as clinical studies, collaborative research activities and contract manufacturing.

-The Company currently has several clinical studies (see Clinical Study Initiatives above for details) in various stages of development.
+The Company currently has three clinical studies (see Research and Development Activities above for additional information) of which only one now is still enrolling patients.
 Due to slow enrollment, the Company stopped LDOS001 enrollment and continues to work on finalizing the clinical study report.
-The Company is forecasting approximately \$388,000 to fully complete the study and report.
+The Company is forecasting approximately \$256,000 in cash required to fully complete the study, which is expected to occur by December 2021.
 The Company previously forecasted LDOS003 as a large, randomized study but concluded that it would not move forward with the randomized portion of the study unless the Company entered into a co-development partnership with a third party.
-The Company working on completing the study and report which has been delayed due administrative disagreement as a result of over billing by the clinical research organization overseeing the program.
-The Company is projecting \$743,000 to fully complete the study and report, which includes amounts previously invoiced of which a portion the Company disagrees with the amount invoiced by the clinical trial organization.
+The Company is currently working on completing the study and report which has been delayed due administrative disagreement as a result of overbilling by the clinical research organization overseeing the program.
+The Company is projecting \$486,000 to fully complete the study and report.

 The Company received IND approval by the FDA to conduct a Phase Ib/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for previously treated advanced pancreatic cancer.
 Patient enrollment commenced December 2019.
-The Company is forecasting a cost of approximately \$4,774,000 through to the end of fiscal 2023.
+COVID-19 impacted patient enrollment resulting in the Company adding two additional clinical sites this year.
+The Company is forecasting a cost of approximately \$4,826,000 through to October 2023 to complete both the Phase Ib and Phase II portion of the trial.
+Certain conditions need to be achieved in order for the Company to be able to progress through to the Phase II portion of the trial.
+Of the forecasted \$4,826,000, the portion attributable to the Phase II is approximately \$2,603,000 and is forecasted to begin around May 2023.

-The Company is forecasting manufacturing expenditures of approximately \$6,803,000 through to the end of fiscal 2023 in support of the Company's clinical study programs.
-Manufacturing expenditures include a technology transfer to a new manufacturer with a scaled-up production in anticipation of having sufficient supply for a contemplated pivotal trial and a new clinical study of L-DOS47 in combination with an immune-oncology drug.
+The Company is forecasting manufacturing expenditures of approximately \$1,243,000 through to the end of fiscal 2023 in support of the Company's clinical study programs.
+The Company previous forecasted a manufacturing technology transfer to a new manufacturer with a scaled-up production in anticipation of having sufficient supply for a contemplated pivotal trial and a new clinical study of L-DOS47 in combination with an immune-oncology drug.
+The Company has since produced a new batch of drug product from previous drug substance providing additionally sufficient supply for the Company's current clinical program, provided stability assays continue to meet protocol standards.